 The smart factory is the next step in the evolution of manufacturing.
-Thanks to technological advances, the smart factory can monitor and control the production process using information and communication technologies.
+Technological advances allow smart factories to monitor and control production using information and communication technologies.

 This automation and integration enable a more efficient and productive manufacturing process.
 As a result, the intelligent factory can provide several benefits, such as improved decision-making, optimized processes, increased productivity, and reduced costs.